uhh-lt/path2vec/README.md

 # path2vec
-Learning to represent shortest paths and other graph-based measures of node similarities with graph embeddings
+Learning to represent shortest paths and other graph-based measures of node similarities with graph embeddings.
+This repository contains code related to this paper:

+Andrey Kutuzov, Alexander Panchenko, Sarah Kohail, Mohammad Dorgham, Oleksiy Oliynyk, Chris Biemann (2018) [Learning Graph Embeddings from WordNet-based Similarity Measures](https://arxiv.org/abs//1808.05611).

+We present a new approach for learning graph embeddings, that relies on structural measures of node similarities for generation of training data.
+The model learns node embeddings that are able to approximate a given measure, such as the shortest path distance or any other.
+Evaluations of the proposed model on semantic similarity and word sense disambiguation tasks (using WordNet as the source of gold similarities) show that our method yields state-of-the-art results, but also is capable in certain cases to yield even better performance than the input similarity measure.
+The model is computationally efficient, orders of magnitude faster than the direct computation of graph distances.

 # Models evaluation